flaturtha/64-testaments/madness-of-krill/madness_v1.md

 I pulled it out and grinned. *Safe!*

-Then I stumbled.
+I stumbled.
 Something jarred my hand and the coin flew out of my hand.
-It tumbled down a fligth of stairs; I tumbled after it.
+It tumbled down a flight of stairs; I tumbled after it.

 My fingers touched it.
 But it bounced away.
-Again, I nearly grasped it but instead I crashed into the floor and slammed into a wall.
+I reached out, desperate to catch the coin.
+Again, I touched it with my fingertips but it floated away.
+I crashed into the floor and slammed into a wall.

 Behind me, the skittering of claws on a wood floor.
 The giggling.